-The results for FVC2004 DB2 are shown in table 2 and figure 4.
-On the unaged images VF performs best, followed by NBIS, then FC and POC performing worst.
-On DB2 both minutiae based matchers perform better than the correlationand the ridge feature-based one.
-POC is again most stable, followed by VF and NBIS.
-All three are nearly influenced to the same extent.
-FC is heavily influenced on DB2.
-In general on DB2 hot pixels cause the least decrease in recognition performance, followed by hot and stuck pixels combined and stuck pixels combined lead to the most severe effects.
+The results for FVC2004 DB2 are shown in Table 2 and Figure 3.
+Again on the unaged images VF performs best, followed by NBIS, then FC and POC performing worst.
+On DB2 both minutiae based matchers perform better than the correlation- and the ridge feature-based one.
+VF again performs best across the whole range tested and FC performs worst.
+No general decision if POC or NBIS performs better can be made.
+On DB2 VF is influenced least by all of the tested defect types.
+POC is influenced more than VF but not as much as NBIS and FC is influenced most.
+In general on DB2 hot pixels cause the least decrease in recognition performance, followed by hot and stuck pixels combined